dongbo-BUAA-VR/Pointfilter/README.md

 ```

 ## Test with Pre-trained Model
-Use the script `eval.py` to test your dataset:
+Use the script `eval.py` to test dataset:
 ``` bash
 cd Pointtilter
 python eval.py